How to prepare for surgery

 • Certificate with the number of days of leave

-Depending on the case, we will inform you in advance if additional documents are required.
+Depending on the case, we will inform you in advance if additional paperwork is required.

-If admission is requested on request (without a referral note or uninsured), you will pay the cost of the medical services, based on the expense statement issued by the hospital’s secretary/financial service.
+If admission on request (without a referral note or uninsured), you will pay the cost of medical services, based on the expense statement issued by the hospital secretariat/finance department.

 According to the health insurance law, all patients residing in Romania benefit from free emergency medical assistance.